harrietty/harrietryder.co.uk/src/blog/running-code-docker-sandbox.md

 title: Running user-submitted code in a Docker sandbox
 date: 2018-11-17
 tags: [code, howto, technical, tutorial]
+description: In which I explore how sites like CodeWars might work under the hood to execute a user's code remotely, and try pulling together the basics of running user code on a Docker container
 ---

 Before reading this, it would help if you knew the very basics of Docker: